meetzamers/meetzam/README.md

 While both of them have proven to be useful, they both lack the ability of helping people finding their movie-buddies.
 We believe one of major factor that stops people from going to the movie theater is the simple fact that they can’t find people to go with in a timely manner.

-We aim to address such problem by creating a mobile application that not only providing showtime, commenting and reviewing, but also a matching mechanism that groups people based on what movie they wanted to watch.
+We aim to address such problem by creating a mobile application that provides not only showtime, commenting and reviewing, but also a matching mechanism that groups people based on what movie they wanted to watch.

 ### Functional Requirements